741 Colonel Ledyard Highway

 Southeastern Connecticut Regional Resources Recycling Authority (SCRRRA) would

-eventually absorb the destination and integrate the Food Scrap Composting Program into
+eventually absorb the destination and integrate the Food Waste Composting Program

 The Finance Committee questioned whether they needed to vote on the Blue Earth